CarlAnd-EC/ToDoListAPI/README.md

 ### `npm run test`

 ## Description
-* Express server listening to requests on port 3000.
+* Application to manage a to-do list running on an Express server which listens to requests on port 3000.

-1. Express application to manage a TODO list.

 | Endpoint | Method | Description |
 |-|-|-|